 Garnish: fresh cilantro leaves, torn or chopped.

-*Hint: For greatest flavor, freshness, and potency, grind your mustard seed and fenugreek seeds yourself in a small, inexpensive coffee or spice grinder.
-Make in very small quantities, as the volatile oils in these spices degrade and they quickly lose their potency and taste.
+* For greatest flavor, freshness, and potency, grind your mustard seed and fenugreek seeds yourself in a small, inexpensive coffee or spice grinder.
+Make in small quantities, as the volatile oils in these spices degrade over time and the ground spices lose their potency and taste.

-In a large skillet, preheated over medium heat, dry sauté onion for 5 minutes or until softened and beginning to adhere and darken the pan.
-Deglaze with a few tablespoons of liquid and stir to dislodge any of the carmelized sugars on the pan.
+In a large skillet, preheated over medium heat, dry sauté onion for 5 minutes or until they soften and begin to stick to the pan.
+Deglaze with a splash of very hot water (I keep a small pot of water simmering on the stove) to dislodge any of the caramelized sugars attached to the pan.